Do yourself a favor and save a ton of money by purchasing a slightly used car!

-If you go for a certified pre-owned vehicle which is less than five years old, you will not have to pay full retail price.
+If you go for a certified pre-owned vehicle that is less than five years old, you will not have to pay the full retail price.
 This means the initial depreciation does not affect you so much.
-You will be able to get a bigger percentage of your initial investment back if you sell the car in five years.
+You will be able to get a more significant percentage of your initial investment back if you sell the car in five years.

-Buying a used car with a bad credit can be a sensible investment.
+Buying a used car with bad credit can be a sensible investment.

-Yet, there are many things to consider both when getting a bad credit auto loan and when choosing the right vehicle for you.
+Yet, there are many things to consider when getting a bad credit auto loan and choosing the right vehicle for you.

-Check out our 12 expert tips that will direct you to the best financed car purchase you can make!
+Check out our expert tips that will direct you to the best car purchase you can make!

 You should be figuring out how much you want to pay in total for the vehicle — and how much you can afford for monthly payments.
 Keep in mind your vehicle costs could increase if any maintenance or repair work comes up.
 It is always best to budget conservatively.

-Do not forget to factor the cost of gas and insurance.
+Do not forget to factor in the cost of gas and insurance.

 You should try to pay off the loan as fast as you can … so make sure any financing you get involved in does not have any fees for paying it off early.

-Now you need to figure out which car you want to buy, or at least a short list of options to consider.
+Now you need to figure out which car you want to buy, or at least a shortlist of options to consider.
 Chances are you will be going for more economical vehicles.
-But if you do choose something more lavish, try to make sure you can pay off the vehicle early to avoid all the extra interest premiums.
+But if you choose something more lavish, try to make sure you can pay off the vehicle early to avoid all the extra interest premiums.

 So take the time to shop around …